dinotuku/INTREK/README.md

 #### DataModel
 * `Profile` - Store user information and statistics.
 * `Recording` - Contain all the data of one recording and all the functions required to plot it on a analysis session.
+This class is the class that is saved on Firebase.
 * `RecordingData` - This class is implemented to provide an array and its time value.
 It is used to pass them as reference values for the rows in list view of statistics.
-One element of this class can be plotted on a plot of the analysis activity
+One element of this class can be plotted on a plot of the analysis activity.
 * `XYPlotSeriesList` - This class is used to save all the data which needs to be plot by our graph.
 The class can be used to plot different series.

 #### Interfaces
-* `OnPositionUpdatedCallback` - Handle moments when a new point is computed in order to update the path on the map.
+* `OnPositionUpdatedCallback` - Handle moments when a new point is computed by the GPS in order to update the path on the map.
+The class was used to have more comprenhensible code.

 #### Managers
+All the inputs of data are handled using the 3 following classes.
+They are used to have clean code, comprenhensible and reusable in different classes without copy-pasting code between different classes.
+Indeed, data is collected on more than simply one activity.
 * `GPSManager` - Handle the GPS over an activity.
-It will handle all the receiving of new data by the GPS values and the updating of the appropriate TextView.
+It will handle all the receiving of new data by the GPS values.
+It will update the arrays containing the data, the TextViews to display them, eventually send it to the watch, and compute some statistics.
 * `HRManager`- Take care of receiving and displaying the data from the watch.
+It can also show the data on a plot, if the PlotView is provided.
+* `MicrocontrollerManager` - As for the two previous classes, it handles the receiving of new data from the connected board.
+Namely, it is here that all the bleutooth functionalities are implemented.

 #### ui.main
 * `EmailActivity` - For user to enter email.
 It will get different exceptions, decides whether the user is registered or not, and send the result to PasswordActivity.
 * `HistoryActivity` - Show activity history.
 It will fetch data on Firebase and show all the recordings in a list view.
 * `InformationActivity` - For user to enter username and select profile picture.
 It will save these information to Firebase at the end.
 * `LiveMapActivity` - Show a live map with the current location and some key statistics when user starts an activity.
 * `LiveRecordingActivity` - Show statistics and heart rate plot when user starts an activity.
+It is the main activity for when using the app.
 * `LoginActivity` - The entry activity.
 It provides two login options, Facebook login and email/password login.
 * `NewRecordingActivity` - The activity before a live recording.
 It provides user different types of activities.
 * `PasswordActivity` - For user to enter password.
 It will validate the password and use FirebaseAuth to either sign in or register the user depending on the exceptions threw in EmailActivity.
 * `ProfileFragment` - Show user information and statistics.
 It will fetch data on Firebase and do some simple calculation.
 * `RecordingAnalysisActivity` - Show a summary of a completed hike.
 The summary will contain statistics and plots of sensor values.
+Then it takes care of dealing with the recording (User can save it, share it, or discard it).
 * `SectionsPagerAdapter` - A FragmentPagerAdapter that returns a fragment corresponding to one of the sections/tabs/pages.
 * `TypePickerPopUp` - Handle the picker in NewRecordingActivity.